Haroenv/dzello-dot-com/content/hire/_index.md

 layout = "single"
 +++

-My mission is to create something extraordinary for my clients with every engagement, something that has a big, measurable impact on the goals of my client's developer product or developer relations program.
+I do consulting for developer relations teams and companies whose customers are developers.
+My goal is to create something extraordinary for my clients with every engagement.

 {{< spacing-icon "handshake-o" >}}

 # How can I help you?
 I prefer engagements based around well-scoped projects with few dependencies and a high potential for impact.
-Here are 3 examples of projects that can fit into that category.
+Here are a few examples of projects that can fit into that category.

 {{< work-type-list list="engagements" class="work-type-engagements" >}}

-{{< spacing-icon "lightbulb-o" >}}
+{{< spacing-icon "wrench" >}}

 # Values I practice